 32 V.S.A. §§ 3752, 3755, 3757, 3802, and 8701 (2019) "Land with a solar generating facility may qualify for enrollment in the Current Use Program if the facility qualifies as a farm improvement.
 In that circumstance, the land and facility may both be enrolled in the Current Use Program.
 One of the statutory criteria that must be met in order to qualify as a farm improvement is that the improvement must be part of a farming operation.
 The Department of Taxes will presume that a facility is part of a farming operation in cases where 50% or more of the electricity generated is used by enrolled farm buildings.
-Some surplus electricity may be shared with non-farm buildings, or sold, as long as 50% or more of the electricity generated is not eligible for enrollment in the Current Use Program.
+Some surplus electricity may be shared with non-farm buildings, or sold, as long as 50% or more of the electricity generated is used by enrolled farm buildings.
+Generally, a facility that shares or sells more than 50% of the electricity generated is not eligible for enrollment in the Current Use Program.
 However, an applicant may provide further evidence that a facility is part of a farming operation even though 50% or more of the electricity generated is used by non-farm buildings or is sold.
-Enrollment decisions are ultimately made by applying the statutory criteria for Current Use eligibility and the applicable statutory definitions."207
+Enrollment decisions are ultimately made by applying the statutory criteria for Current Use eligibility and the applicable statutory definitions."
+207